Apply for Scholarships

 Canton, MA 02021

-Students complete the common application form specifying that they are applying to be a teaching assistant.
-They must indicate the class for which they will be an assistant and the professor of that class must sign the application form where specified as an indication of approval of this student.
-Qualified students are those that have a minimum FIU G.P.A. of 3.0 and have received a grade of ‘B’ or better in the class for which they would be an assistant.
+Students must complete the teaching assistant application form.
+The class for which the student will be an assistant must be indicated and the professor of that class must sign the application form in the spaces provided.
+The professor’s signature is an indication of his/her approval of this student.
+Qualified students are those who have a cumulative FIU G.P.A. of 3.0 or above, and have received a grade of ‘B’ or better in the class for which they would be an assistant.

 Carnival Gold Scholars